ApolloAuto/apollo/docs/specs/Navigation/SPAN-IGM-A1_Installation_Guide.md

 ### Configuring the GPS and IMU

-Configure the GPS and IMU as shown below.
+Configure the SPAN-IGM-A1 as shown below.
 The setting can be configured by keying in the following command or loading a batch file in Novatel Connect:

 ```
 WIFICONFIG STATE OFF